skip to navigation skip to content

 Mon 9 Jun 2025 11:00 [Places]

-Here's a taste of what to expect at these special events:
+Here's a taste of what to expect at these hands-on writing workshops:

 • Guidance and advice from experienced academic writers, as they address some common myths and misconceptions about academic writing.